Federated k-Core Decomposition: A Secure Distributed Approach: Our Technical Implementation

-\item For each vertex $u\in V$, if $u$ is executing the computation with $u.s=\live$, $u.s'$ is set to \Active; then, $u$ will continuously send heartbeats to neighbors in the BFS tree; otherwise, $u.s'$ is \dead\ and stop sending heartbeats.
+\item For each vertex $u\in V$, if $u$ is executing the computation with $u.s=\live$, $u.s'$ is set to \Active; then, $u$ will continuously send heartbeats to neighbours in the BFS tree; otherwise, $u.s'$ is \dead\ and stop sending heartbeats.

-\item For the vertex $v$, if $v$ receive the heartbeats from $u$ within $T$, $v.s'$ is set to \Active; then, $v$ will continuously forward heartbeats to other neighbors in the BFS tree except $u$; otherwise, $v.s'$ is set to \Inactive\ and stop forwarding heartbeats.
+\item For the vertex $v$, if $v$ receives the heartbeats from $u$ within $T$, $v.s'$ is set to \Active; then, $v$ will continuously forward heartbeats to other neighbours in the BFS tree except $u$; otherwise, $v.s'$ is set to \Inactive\ and stop forwarding heartbeats.

-\item The Steps 2 and 3 will repeat until the heartbeats broadcast to all vertices in the graph using the BFS tree.
+\item Steps 2 and 3 will repeat until the heartbeats are broadcast to all vertices in the graph using the BFS tree.

 \end{enumerate}